xavierdpt/adventures/content/_posts/2018-09-07-adventures_in_coq.markdown

 The topic of this adventure is to explore this work.

+Reproducing selected parts of the work offers little value.
+We also do not give any solution to the exercises.
+Instead, we try to address the needs of the following kind of readers.

+* Readers who started reading and left in the middle a quite long time ago.
+These readers want to have their memory refreshed.
+* Readers who already know about Coq.
+These readers want to know what they will find without spending hours sifting through the tedious parts.

+Other goals are the following:
+* Summarize all the coq features introduced in the course, and say whether they are explained in detail or merely alluded too.
+* Summarize the core ideas.
+* Introduce some personal derived work inspired from the course.

+## Complete outline

 Here's the complete outline of the whole thing.

 * Volume 1: Logical Foundations